 - Unsweetened almond milk

 First, cool the cupcakes for at least 3 hours on a cooling rack.
 Then, prepare the vegan cupcake frosting recipe as explained above.
-Finally, spread or pipe vegan cupcake icing over each cooled cupcakes.
-You can top your cupcakes with sprinkles, most of them are vegan friendly.
+Finally, spread or pipe vegan cupcake icing over each cooled cupcake.
+You can top your cupcakes with sprinkles.
+Most of them are vegan-friendly.

 Of course, you can also freeze the cupcake in a sealed container.
 Then, thaw the cupcakes the day before at room temperature.

 I love to bake vegan desserts, including vegan mug cakes, vegan muffins, or vegan cakes.
 If you love vegan baking recipes, you may also love to try the recipes below!